breezevna/PongGame/README.md

 ## Features

 - **Classic Gameplay:** Retains the essence of the original Pong game.
-- **Modern Graphics:** Updated visuals for a more engaging experience.
 - **Responsive Controls:** Smooth and intuitive control scheme.
 - **Cross-Platform Compatibility:** Accessible on various devices.